TEMOS: Generating diverse human motions from textual descriptions: Conclusion

 \section{Conclusion}

 In this work, we introduced a variational approach to generate diverse 3D human motions given textual descriptions in the form of natural language.
 In contrast to previous methods, our approach considers the intrinsically ambiguous nature of language and generates multiple plausible motions respecting the textual description, rather than deterministically producing only one.
-We obtain state-of-the-art results on the widely used KIT Motion-Language benchmark, outperforming prior work by a large margin both in quantitative experiments and human studies.
+We obtain state-of-the-art results on the widely used KIT Motion-Language benchmark, outperforming prior work by a large margin both in quantitative experiments and perceptual studies.
 Our improvements are mainly from the architecture design of incorporating sequence modeling via Transformers.
 Furthermore, we employ full body meshes instead of only skeletons.
-Future work should focus on explicit modeling of contacts integrating physics knowledge.
+Future work should focus on explicit modeling of contacts and integrating physics knowledge.
 Another interesting direction is to explore duration estimation for the generated motions.
 While we do not expect any immediate negative societal impact from our work, we note that with the potential advancement of fake visual data generation, a risk may arise from the integration of our model in the applications that animate existing people without their consent, raising privacy concerns.

 { \textbf{Acknowledgements.} This work was granted access to the HPC resources of IDRIS under the allocation 2021-AD011012129R1 made by GENCI.
-The authors would like to thank Monika Wysoczanska, Georgy Ponimatkin, Romain Loiseau and Lucas Ventura for their feedbacks and Anindita Ghosh for helping with the evaluation details on the KIT dataset.
-GV acknowledges the ANR project CorVis ANR-21-CE23-0003-01, and research gifts from Google and Adobe. } { \textbf{Disclosure:} MJB has received research gift funds from Adobe, Intel, Nvidia, Meta/Facebook, and Amazon.
-MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
-While MJB was a part-time employee of Amazon during this project, his research was performed solely at, and funded solely by, the Max Planck Society.
+GV acknowledges the ANR project CorVis ANR-21-CE23-0003-01, and research gifts from Google and Adobe.
+The authors would like to thank Monika Wysoczanska, Georgy Ponimatkin, Romain Loiseau, Lucas Ventura and Margaux Lasselin for their feedbacks, Tsvetelina Alexiadis and Taylor McConnell for helping with the perceptual study, and Anindita Ghosh for helping with the evaluation details on the KIT dataset.